shivashant25/Power-platform-Copilot/Instructions/Labs/LAB-03.md

 9. You successfully created a Power Automate flow and a new topic in Microsoft Copilot Studio that used the flow to provide real-time data from an external service to the user.

+## Summary

+In this lab, you have accomplished the following:

+- You have created a new topic to organize and categorize your workflows effectively.
+- You have built a Power Automate flow to automate a specific process.
+- You have connected the flow with Microsoft Copilot Studio to leverage its capabilities for improved configuration and optimization.